 - Line of Sight

 Because 60 GHz uses a highly focused, small beam width, Line of Sight between links is crucial.
-Near LOS or non LOS will not work with 60 GHz.
+Near Line of Sight (LOS) or Non-Line of Sight (NLOS) conditions are not suitable for 60 GHz connections.

 - Shorter Range